Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Juli 2025 22.34.14 UTC
+- WIB: Rabu, 23 Juli 2025 23.38.37 UTC
-- WITA: Rabu, 23 Juli 2025 23.34.14 UTC
+- WITA: Kamis, 24 Juli 2025 00.38.37 UTC
-- WIT: Kamis, 24 Juli 2025 00.34.14 UTC
+- WIT: Kamis, 24 Juli 2025 01.38.37 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: inspirational
+Kategori: motivational